gluware/gluware-rest-api-demo/README.md

 *** Information regarding gluware_device_rest_api_client.py ***

-This class provides convenience methods for the Gluware Device REST API The requests and urllib3 modules are used to simplify communication with the HTTP server, to handle the creation and processing of HTTP requests and responses, and to make use of session concepts to reduce the need for specifying auth params, etc., with each operation This class is provided only for illustrative purposes and to support the demo utility.
+This class provides convenience methods for the Gluware Device REST API.
+The requests and urllib3 modules are used to simplify communication with the HTTP server, to handle the creation and processing of HTTP requests and responses, and to make use of session concepts to reduce the need for specifying auth params, etc., with each operation.
+This class is provided only for illustrative purposes and to support the demo utility.

 Details for the Gluware REST API calls used below, including error responses, may be found at: https://<your Gluware control host>/api-docs/